breadchris/notes/lunasec/I hacked your site.md

   It doesn't take an experienced hacker or really anyone with any security experience to do this.
 In fact, a regular developer would probably be more equipped that me to execute this attack because they probably know those weird forgotten about packages better than me.
 - You know what, next time I hack your site, I am not going to wait around for some developer to accept my PR.
 I wonder how hard it would be to find a developer who is down on their luck and offer them a good amount of money, a hard earned wage, in exchange for them including my library in their project to help me "get my feet off the ground" as a fellow developer applying for jobs.
 - We know this attack is happening, and us at LunaSec are building the future of protection from this type of attack.
 We aren't waiting around for some security researcher to raise the next alarm and deal with the fire drill of responding to these incidents.
 No, we are automatically _eradicating_ this problem by using our knowledge as security researchers _and_ developers to design an intelligent, automated system that silently protects you and your company's code.
-- Click here to proactively prevent this attack and others like it.
 -